CowDotDev/MrMackey/.swm/discordjs-client-login.fp2es.sw.md

 <br/>

-After we set all of our bot's commands and initialize all of the event listeners, we call [[sym-text:client.login(f105b1b0-203d-4e77-98a8-00c28887840b)]] to turn on our bot.
+After we set all of our bot's commands and initialize all of the event listeners, we call `client.login`[<sup id="2kPpM1">↓</sup>](#f-2kPpM1) to turn on our bot.
 Once this occurs, if the bot is successfully stood up we will see "Bot Ready" logged as the "ready" event will be triggered, and our bot should now be showing online in any guild it resides in.
 <!-- NOTE-swimm-snippet: the lines below link your snippet to Swimm -->
 ### 📄 src/lib/client.ts
 ```typescript